quantxt/api-docs/README.md

 New dictionaries can be created in two ways:
 - By providing dictionary entries in the request payload
-- By uploading a TSV file containing dictionary entries in format of `key<TAB>value`.
+- By uploading a TSV file containing dictionary entries in the format of `key<TAB>value`.

 Create data dictionaries via `/dictionaries` end point as follows: